bradleyq/stable_player_display/README.md

 ### 4. **Additional Context**
    - **Other Information**: Add any other information you think might be helpful, such as related issues, workarounds you've tried, or relevant libraries.

-Please note, **I can't provide any help beyond updating the script and the shader**.
+Please note, **Help cannot be provided beyond updating the script and the shader**.
 If you want to add any other functionality, you will need to do it yourself.

 ---

-If you encounter any errors or a new version breaks some aspect of the resource pack or script, feel free to DM me on Discord: **erkko_68**.
+If you encounter any errors or a new version breaks some aspect of the resource pack or script, feel free to DM on Discord: **erkko_68**.

 ## Credits